The following scenarios are examples of merchants who might find a combined warehouse useful:

 - Combine sales, share stock and purchase orders with another warehouse.
 Sales history (units sold is combined).
 The stock will be taken from the shared warehouse if any, otherwise it's taken from the current warehouse.
 Then the stock is combined with other locations.
 Purchase orders will be combined using the same logic as shared stock.

-- Combine purchase orders, ignore sales and stock.
+Combine purchase orders and stock, ignore sales.
 Select this option when integrating with a warehouse management system that supplies accurate stock information but not sales order history.
 For example, if sales history is supplied by Shopify, but accurate stock information is supplied by an integration with ShipHero, then select this option for your combined warehouse.

 When creating a purchase order using a combined warehouse for forecasting and replenishment calculation purposes, you will need to select a different warehouse as the destination warehouse.
 The combined warehouse is a 'virtual warehouse' whereas the destination warehouse specifies a physical warehouse where inventory will be received.